How to run an internet speed test

 The legal stuff

-*Monthly price shown will increase each April from April 2024 by the Retail Price Index rate of inflation announced in February each year plus 3.9%.
-Doesn’t apply to Netflix Add to Bill add-on, Disney+ add-on, Lionsgate+ add-on, Stream Entertainment subscriptions or admin charges.
+*Monthly price of Virgin Media’s main services and O2 Airtime Plan will increase each April from April 2025 by the Retail Price Index rate of inflation announced in February each year plus 3.9%.
+Doesn’t apply to any add-ons you may have selected, out-of-bundle charges or admin costs, which may increase separately.
 See www.virginmedia.com/prices and www.o2.co.uk/prices for details.

 No setup fee

 This promotion means you won’t pay the usual setup fee of £35.
 No setup fee is available on all bundles, broadband & phone, and broadband only packages.
 If you can set up using a Self-Install pack, but choose to use an engineer for the installation, you’ll still be charged £30 for this service.

 - Read the terms on the Priority app or at o2.co.uk/terms

 Get fast, reliable WiFi gliding through every room or money back

 Eligible Virgin Fibre areas only.
 WiFi Guarantee available with M50 broadband or faster. £8p/m extra or included with Gig1 or Volt.
 At least 30Mbps download speeds in every room or £100 one-off credit.
 Up to 3 WiFi Pods if needed.
 Exclusions & legal stuff apply.